maartene/AoC2024/Day02/NOTES.md

-# Pomodoro Technique - 📝 Notes from the journey 🍅 by 🍅
+# AoC2024 Day 02 - 📝 Notes from the journey 🍅 by 🍅

 ## 🏷️ Labels